tbmobb813/KidMap/_tests_/duplicates/MERGE_CHECKLIST.md

 4. Run `node ./.scripts/run-tests-and-log.js _tests_/core/routeCard.test.tsx _tests_/critical/telemetry.test.tsx` to produce verification logs.
 5. Open a PR from the verification branch (or create a new branch) with the applied patches.
 Mark large items (OnboardingFlow, AIJourneyCompanion variants) as Manual-Review in the PR description and attach the unified diffs.

-# Archive Moves — 2025-09-16
+## Archive Moves — 2025-09-16

-# The following files were moved from `merged/` to `discardable/` as part of safe dedupe cleanup
+  The following files were moved from `merged/` to `discardable/` as part of safe dedupe cleanup:

-# - components__AIJourneyCompanion.basic.test.tsx
+- components__AIJourneyCompanion.basic.test.tsx

-# - components__routeCard.test.tsx
+- components__routeCard.test.tsx

-# - telemetry.test.tsx
+- telemetry.test.tsx

-# These are now ready for final removal after review
+These are now ready for final removal after review

 Timestamp: 2025-09-16T20:46:20Z

-# Merge Checklist for `_tests_/duplicates/merged`
+## Merge Checklist for `_tests_/duplicates/merged`

 This checklist summarizes each archived merged test file, the declared canonical target (if found), whether the canonical exists, a short unique-lines sample, and a recommended action.